How to Choose the Best NPS Software

-- After the survey, you’ll have three categories of customer: promoter, passive, or detractor.
-Your software should allow you to store this data in your CRM, help desk, and billing and accounting systems, and trigger workflows to take the next best step, respectively.
+- After the survey, you’ll have three categories of customers: promoters, passives, and detractors.
+Your software should allow you to store this data in your CRM, help desk, billing/accounting systems.
+It should also trigger workflows to take the next best step, respectively.
 We’ll dive deeper into what those steps look like below.

 You'll get the most out of your NPS software if you survey your customers regularly.
 But that doesn't mean sending the same survey to every single customer at the same time—you won't get good data that way.
 To get a full picture of your customer experience, you need to survey customers strategically throughout the buyer's journey.